will-jansen/designatedCarers/README.md

 ## Getting Started

 1. Clone or download the repository
-2. Follow the setup instructions in `SETUP_INSTRUCTIONS.md` to configure:
-   - Google reCAPTCHA keys
+2. **Configure your site in one place:**
-   - Google Analytics tracking ID
+   - Open `config.js` and update your Google Analytics ID and reCAPTCHA site key
-   - Domain URLs and image assets
+   - Update your domain and contact information
+   - All settings are automatically applied across all pages
+3. Follow the detailed setup instructions in `SETUP_INSTRUCTIONS.md`
-3. Open `index.html` in a web browser
+4. Open `index.html` in a web browser
-4. Navigate through the different pages to explore functionality
+5. Navigate through the different pages to explore functionality

 ## GitHub Pages Deployment